cslev/docker-MagicMirror/README.md

 	--volume $PWD/css:/opt/magic_mirror/css \
 	--volume $PWD/js:/opt/magic_mirror/js \
 	--name magicmirror \
-	cslev/magicmirror:aarch64
+	cslev/magicmirror:latest
 ```
 Use further options if needed, e.g., privileged, cap_add.

-### via docker-compose
+### via docker-compose (arch specific)
-Check `docker-compose.yml` for all details.
+Check the `docker-compose.yml` according to you architecture for all details.
 Use specialized networking and bridging to let modules to access your local network.
+You can run with the default settings as well if there is no specific requirement.

 Also, give the right credentials to the contaier to do so via `cap_add` instead of `privileged`.
 However, if you are unsure about the required capabilities, just use `privileged:true` at the beginning.
+(This is mostly required for raspberry pi + gpio, but who know what modules you will use, e.g., MMM-Yeelight requires proper networking access.)

 If you want to bridge the container to your local network, first create a `macvlan` docker network.
 The example below assumes your home LAN is in the `192.168.22.0/24` subnet and your router is at `192.168.22.1`.
 Adopt it to your network.
 Also, `parent` defines your physical interface on the host network connected to the network.
 Use wired connection in this case...wireless was never working in my case.
 ```